8 Email List Cleaning Best Practices for 2024 [+Services]

 But how do your email lists get “dirty” in the first place?
 Well, there are numerous reasons for that.
-The most common ones include human error, duplicate emails, invalid email addresses, spam accounts, disengaged users who haven’t unsubscribed, and disposable emails.
+The most common ones include human error, duplicate emails, invalid email addresses, spam accounts, inactive subscribers, and disposable emails.

 - Harm your email sender reputation, i.e., the score assigned to you by Internet Service Providers (ISPs)